 This blog post will help you up your game on Instagram.
 Your strategy will differ depending on the industry, country and kind of products you offer.
 But no matter what you sell, making your audience feel like they are the whole reason why you exist (and they are) is a winning point.

 Make use of the great amount of tools out there that will help you improve your content:

 - Cool filters can help you to create beautiful quotes for the difficult times (Monday, I’m looking at you) or share good news about your brand and the world.

-- Tools like Layout or Giant Square help you to present your content in a different, surprising way.
+- Tools like Giant Square help you to present your content in a different, surprising way.

-- Tools like Boomerang and Hyperlapse enable you to edit your videos, too.
+- Tools like Hyperlapse enable you to edit your videos, too.

 Notice how stylish this picture is?
 This is the real power of filters.

 Hubspot made a list of 16 of the Best Brands on Instagram Right Now.
 Read, learn, and apply.

 The first step is to know your audience and what they are looking for.
 Then you should interact with them, answer their questions in the comments, share their posts and invite them to post pictures for you.

 Plus, use your customer’s content to improve your brand image and online presence.
 Don’t be afraid of reaching out to your followers and ask to use their content.
 69% of customers want to be recognized by brands, and this is a great way to display social proof for your brand with user generated content (UGC).
 In fact, studies show that millennials trust UGC 50% more than other media.

 A great example of a brand that uses their customers’ photos to improve their Instagram profile is GoPro.
 Their strategy is not to just post pictures of their products (cameras are great, but not that appealing) but to use their customers pictures to share the experiences they enjoy, while using a GoPro camera.